Sleitnick/AeroGameFramework/docs/module_docs/shared/thread.md

 ---------------------------

 ### `Thread.SpawnNow(Function func [, Variant args...])`
 Spawns the given function on a new thread immediately.
 Internally, this is done by creating, firing, and destroying a BindableEvent.
-Due to this process, `SpawnNow` is not necessarily a well-performant operation, and thus should not be used when performance needs to be optimal.
+Due to this process, `SpawnNow` is not necessarily a well-performing operation, and thus should not be used when performance needs to be optimal.

 ```lua
 Thread.SpawnNow(function()